ChilliCream/graphql-platform/README.md

 dotnet new console -n graphql-console
 ```

-First, we will setup a GraphQL schema which describes the capabilities of your API. _Hot Chocolate_ allows you to do that code-first by defining .net classes or schema-first by defining the schema in the GraphQL syntax and bind resolvers to it.
+The GraphQL schema describes the capabilities of a GraphQL API. _Hot Chocolate_ allows you to do that code-first by defining .net classes describing that schema or schema-first by defining the schema in the GraphQL syntax and bind resolvers to it.
 Our README walkthrough shows you the code-first approache.

+The following example ....

 ```csharp
 public class Query